YenWenWang/NSFInvasion2022/Linux/Advance.markdown

 <details>
   <summary><b><u>Click to learn more!</u></b></summary>
   There's also <code>elif</code> so you can process multiple if else together.
-Go learn it yourself!
+Learn it yourself later!
 </details>
 <br/>